datarefugephilly/workflow/docs/index.md

 ### 1. [Seeding](seeding.md)

 Seeders canvass the resources of a given government agency, identifying important URLs.
 They identify whether those URLs can be crawled by the Internet Archive's webcrawler.
 If the URLs are crawlable, the Seeders nominate them to the End-of-Term (EOT) project.
-Otherwise, they add them to the Uncrawlable spreadsheet using the project's Chrome Extension.
+Otherwise, they add them to the Archivers app using the project's Chrome Extension.

 ### 2. [Researching](researching.md)